Blog

 Metabolic Benefits

 Protein has the highest thermic effect of all macronutrients, meaning your body burns more calories just digesting and processing it.
-Additionally, protein is incredibly satiating—it keeps you feeling full much longer than carbs or fats alone.
-This combination makes protein your secret weapon for weight management.
+Additionally, protein is incredibly satiating.
+It keeps you feeling full much longer than carbs or fats alone.
+This combination makes protein your secret weapon for counting macros for weight loss.

 Quality Sources